assistivetool/AssistiveCam/README.md

 snap install assistivecam
 ```

-At the moment, it is neccessary that you grant permissions to use the camera manually when using the snap.

 ## Default shortcuts

 * ```:``` to bring up a command prompt, like in the vim editor